cam-au/amplex/_posts/2019-10-18-User_Acceptance_Testing.markdown

 file with the command line and by typing `R CMD build`.
 Then the `R CMD check` performs different types of tests on this file based on pass/fail results where “fail” involves errors, warnings, and notes.
-The option `–as-cran` applies the most strict rules on the package and allows a successful submission for a publication on the CRAN repository whenever there is any fail.
+The option `--as-cran` applies the most strict rules on the package and allows a successful submission for a publication on the CRAN repository whenever there is any fail.